Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Contact Information: Contact number and email address.
 LinkedIn profile

-Summary: Detail-oriented and organised recently graduated from college with a degree in Marketing and work experience in market research and data analysis.
-Highly effective communication and teamwork abilities acquired through volunteer and internship work.
-Aiming for entry-level marketing positions to bring skills and expertise to a professional setting.
+Summary: Organised and detail-oriented fresh college graduate, with the degree of Marketing and prior experience in research on market trends and analysis of data.
+Highly effective communication and teamwork abilities obtained through internships and volunteer work.
+Looking for entry-level positions in marketing to transfer skills and experience in a professional setting.

 Education: